toddledev/documentation/docs/18-guides/99-contribution guide/index.md

 - **Common issues**: Troubleshooting guidance

 # Common mistakes to avoid
-1. Using unnecessary words or marketing language
+- Using unnecessary words or marketing language
-2. Including placeholder text or TODOs
+- Including placeholder text or TODOs
-3. Embedding personal opinions or subjective assessments
+- Embedding personal opinions or subjective assessments
-4. Creating circular references or linking to non-existent pages
+- Creating circular references or linking to non-existent pages
-5. Including screenshots that reveal user data
+- Including screenshots that reveal user data
-6. Using inconsistent formatting or terminology
+- Using inconsistent formatting or terminology

-# Submission process
-1. Make sure your contribution follows all the guidelines in this document
-2. Test all links to ensure they point to valid pages
-3. Review your content for clarity, accuracy and completeness
-4. Submit your contribution according to the project's contribution workflow

 Following these guidelines will help ensure that the Nordcraft documentation remains consistent, clear and helpful for all users.